MicrosoftDocs/cloud-adoption-framework/docs/manage/iac-updates.md

 Because Infrastructure as Code deployments are repeatable, you can use the same definition to deploy a second (or more) environment based on the deployment.
 This can be valuable for testing changes.

-For example, if you wanted to replace your Azure Firewall with one using the Premium SKU, you could deploy a test environment and validate the changes without impacting production.
+For example, if you wanted to replace your Azure Firewall with one using the Premium SKU, you could deploy a test environment and validate the changes without changing production.

 ### Catch Configuration Drifts